-- Coaches must travel with the team and maintain team control. - Coaches must have a cell phone and a PDS Emergency Phone # Card. - Teams must be prompt and ready for departure at specified times. - Teams must ensure that the bus is left clean. - Coaches must ensure that all members of the team travel to and from games on the bus.
-If it is absolutely critical for a student to use other means of transportation, he or she may do so only if the parent(s) have given written or verbal permission to the coach or athletic department. - With the head coach's permission, parents in attendance may transport their child home after an away game. - Appropriate dress is expected for travel when the team is changing at a visiting site.
+- One adult must travel with the team and maintain team control. - All athletes are required to ride the bus TO away competitions from school. - Teams must be prompt and ready for departure at specified times. - Teams must ensure that the bus is left clean. - With the head coach's permission, guardians in attendance may transport their child home after an away game. - Appropriate dress is expected for travel when team is changing at visiting site.
 This will be communicated by the head coach.